 But as you walked into the training facility, you could not help but feel sheer disappointment.
 There were barely any weights or machines, and the dumbbells were only up to 22 lbs (10 kilograms).
 Your training enthusiasm deflated instantly, and you found yourself thinking, "What am I supposed to do with this?"

-Does it mean you are bound to have bad workouts in most hotel gyms?
-It does not have to.
-But you need the right tactics.
+Does it mean you will have bad workouts in most hotel gyms?
+It does not have to, but you need the right tactics.
 Let's discuss what these are.

 1. Do more Repetitions

 The simplest thing you can do to challenge yourself with lighter weights is to do more repetitions.
-For example, instead of doing 5 to 15 repetitions on most exercises, do 25, 30, even 50 if you have to.
+For example, instead of doing 5 to 15 repetitions on most exercises, do 25, 30, or even 50 if necessary.

 2. Rest less between Sets

 Aside from doing more repetitions, keep the challenge high by resting less between sets.
 For example, if you usually rest for two minutes, cut that time in half and see how long you can last.

 You can challenge yourself surprisingly well even with light weights if you push yourself hard.
 Plus, doing so can help you finish your workout quicker by doing more work in less time.